-During her optometric studies, Dr. Chang discovered a passion for community work and eye-care missions.
-She served as the screening coordinator for the National Optometric Student’s Association, an organization that is dedicated to promoting multiculturalism in optometry and community service.
-Dr. Chang organized several community vision screenings at local health fairs and community centers to help detect eye problems and educate the public on the importance of routine eyecare.
-She also had the privilege of going on an eye-care mission to Ghana where she traveled to several villages to provide eye-care and dispensed donated glasses and medications to those in need.
+During her optometric studies, Dr. Chang discovered a passion for community work and eyecare missions.
+She served as the screening coordinator for the National Optometric Student’s Association where she organized several community vision screenings at local health fairs and community centers to help detect eye problems and educate the public on the importance of routine eyecare.
+She also had the privilege of going on an eyecare mission to Ghana where she traveled to several villages to provide eyecare and dispensed donated glasses and medications to those in need.
 Her recent community work includes volunteering as an optometrist for the 2010 Vancouver Olympic and Paralympic Games.
-She also joined Volunteer Optometric Services to Humanity (VOSH) in November 2010 to provide eye-care in remote regions of Guatemala.
-Dr. Chang enjoys volunteering as a speaker to educate the local Kerrisdale community about vision and eye health.
+She also joined Volunteer Optometric Services to Humanity (VOSH) in November 2010 to provide eyecare in remote regions of Guatemala.
+Dr. Chang continues to enjoy volunteering as a speaker to educate the local Kerrisdale community about vision and eye health.

-In her spare time, Dr. Chang enjoys spending time in the beautiful outdoors that Vancouver provides, from the mountains to beaches.
-Dr. Chang also loves to travel and try new restaurants.
+In her spare time, Dr. Chang enjoys spending time with her husband and toddler son in the beautiful outdoors that Vancouver provides, from the mountains to beaches.

 Dr. Chang can speak English, Mandarin, Cantonese and French.